-Participants reflect on the words and lessons that resounded with them from each of our sessions.
+Participants reflect on the words and lessons that resounded with them from our sessions across 2018.

 I want to live in a society that is courteous and polite.
 But I want something more than that.
 You see a polite society can still be a cold society.
 And we need more warmth, more kindness, and more (dare I say it) love,” states MATTHEW GAN.

 “We need conversation about our current realities of inclusion and exclusion, acknowledging our past, and looking to our future.
 What will it take for us, for me, to dare to explore this,” ponders GINA WILLIAMSON.